kellerjohannes/arciorgano-player/README.md

 ## Set up the Player Patch

-1. Download and install PureData: https://puredata.info/downloads (Please use the "vanilla" version)
+1. Download and install PureData: [PureData](https://puredata.info/downloads) (Please use the "vanilla" version)

-2. Download the latest version of the Player Patch: https://gitlab.fhnw.ch/johannes.keller/arciorgano-pd-sender/-/releases
+2. Download the latest version of the Player Patch: [Gitlab](https://gitlab.fhnw.ch/johannes.keller/arciorgano-pd-sender/-/releases)

 3. Unzip all the files into a folder of your choice.

+4. Open the Patch by double clicking the file "arciorgano-player.pd".

+5. Certain features of the Player Patch need additional packages for the PureData software.
+It's recommended that you use PureData's built-in package manager to install them:
+   - Open menu -> Help -> Find Externals.
+   - Type in the search field "cyclone" and click on the first search result (the latest version of the package found under this name).
+Confirm to install the package.
+   - Repeat the same process for the package "comport".

 ## Install the sample files

 The Player Patch doesn't include the sample libraries of the Arciorgano.
 These need to be downloaded and installed manually.
 There are samples available with different tuning systems.
 Choose the system you intend to use and download the .zip file.

-- "mode1" (Vicentino's enharmonic system, based on a meantone chain of fifths): https://drive.google.com/file/d/1Rk9sq8aGRtnBpBI20V9piY4cyc1Wcq-F/view?usp=sharing
+- "mode1" (Vicentino's enharmonic system, based on a meantone chain of fifths): [mode1](https://drive.google.com/file/d/1Rk9sq8aGRtnBpBI20V9piY4cyc1Wcq-F/view?usp=sharing)

 - "mode2" (Vicentino's 'adaptive-just' system.
-The upper manual is providing pure fifths and minor thirds to the meantone lower manual):https://drive.google.com/file/d/1RwbwqGZj4EcBwztgxwGcjCKDKOUcyJKc/view?usp=sharing
+The upper manual is providing pure fifths and minor thirds to the meantone lower manual): [mode2](https://drive.google.com/file/d/1RwbwqGZj4EcBwztgxwGcjCKDKOUcyJKc/view?usp=sharing)

-- "mode3" (Johannes Walter's 'pseudorein', based on pure fifths, where the Pythagorean diminished fourths is used as a pseudopure major third): https://drive.google.com/file/d/19md4GUvS_xAUaLa_51cxX_VGOw_bjDyF/view?usp=sharing
+- "mode3" (Johannes Walter's 'pseudorein', based on pure fifths, where the Pythagorean diminished fourths is used as a pseudopure major third): [mode3](https://drive.google.com/file/d/19md4GUvS_xAUaLa_51cxX_VGOw_bjDyF/view?usp=sharing)

-- "mode7" (a limit5-Tonnetz inspired by Salina's 24-division system): https://drive.google.com/file/d/1qx5avr9LAlDW6shJgt6_xfhyKvIF8W19/view?usp=sharing
+- "mode7" (a limit5-Tonnetz inspired by Salina's 24-division system): [mode7](https://drive.google.com/file/d/1qx5avr9LAlDW6shJgt6_xfhyKvIF8W19/view?usp=sharing)

-- "mode8" (a complex limit-7 Tonnetz): https://drive.google.com/file/d/1afSW9_2PTBl1o_7PqfBw__OOvRECXmWS/view?usp=sharing
+- "mode8" (a complex limit-7 Tonnetz): [mode8](https://drive.google.com/file/d/1afSW9_2PTBl1o_7PqfBw__OOvRECXmWS/view?usp=sharing)

 Create a subfolder in the Arciorgano Player Patch named 'samples'.
 Unzip the downloaded sample collections into this subfolder.
 Don't change the folder structure within the .zip-file.